When planning an identity protection strategy, fraud alert benefits must be considered however, they must not be exaggerated.

 Preventing identity theft and further identity damage were the primary purpose of the consumer fraud alert laws.
-However, as these laws started to be abused by identity protection companies which offered automatic placement and renewal of fraud alerts on consumer credit reports every 90 days for a fee, these laws started to lose their effectiveness as creditors did not take them seriously.
-With the introduction of this new business which offered automatic fraud alerts even if there was never an actual or suspected identity theft case, every one who signed up for this service was suddenly a potential identity theft victim.
-Although, the laws were created with a good and honest purpose, and even though the extended fraud alert is still a good idea, I think the initial fraud alerts have lost their effectiveness.
+However, as these laws started to be abused by identity protection companies which offered automatic placement and periodic renewal of fraud alerts on consumer credit reports, these laws started to lose their effectiveness as creditors did not take them seriously.
+With the introduction of this new business which offered automatic fraud alerts even if there was never an actual or suspected identity theft case, every one who signed up for an identity protection service was suddenly a potential identity theft victim.
+Although, the laws were created with a good and honest purpose, and even though the extended fraud alert is still a good idea, the initial fraud alerts have lost their effectiveness.

-In my opinion, fraud alerts are misused these days and start to lose their value and benefits as the abuse continues for the sake of business profits.
-Although, long term fraud alerts can be placed on credit reports based on reported identity theft facts, initial fraud alerts which can be renewed every 90 days are routinely placed on credit reports to warn creditors of potential identity theft risks whether or not the person has any indication of potential identity theft.
-This practice reduces the fraud alert benefits as I will explain shortly.
+As mentioned, fraud alerts are misused these days and start to lose their value and benefits as the abuse continues for the sake of business profits.
+Although, long term fraud alerts can be placed on credit reports based on reported identity theft facts, initial fraud alerts which can be renewed periodically are routinely placed on credit reports to warn creditors of potential identity theft risks whether or not the person has any indication of potential identity theft.
+This practice reduces the fraud alert benefits as we will explain shortly.
 When considering the protection of an identity, there are many fraud alert benefits that should be carefully considered, however, fraud alerts also present limitations for an effective identity protection strategy.

 As more people routinely place initial fraud alerts on their credit reports, creditors start to view this practice as it is, routine, and fail to follow up with the person whose credit report alerts of potential fraud.
 In fact, the laws do not force the creditors to follow up with consumers regarding their fraud alerts.